python-rope/rope/README.rst

 License
 =======

-This program is under the terms of GPL v2 (GNU General Public License).
+This program is under the terms of LGPL v3+ (GNU Lesser General Public License).
 Have a look at `COPYING`_ for more information.